-There’s not much point investing heavily in an airgun and then filling it with cheap ammunition and wondering why you’re falling short of the accuracy listed by the manufacturer or in a review you read.
+- Don’t spend your money on a good quality airgun, fill it with cheap ammunition and then why you’re falling short of the accuracy listed by the manufacturer or in a review.

 Think of your body as the platform from which your air rifle is operating.
 Then think of all the factors that will detract from your steadiness – like your pulse, how you’re breathing and how your muscles will react to holding a heavy gun.
 Then you’ll realise just how much this influences the downrange accuracy.

-Most experienced airgun shooters probably account for the vast majority of their kills from kneeling shots.
-Relatively stable and easy to assume, the kneeling stance also provides reasonable clearance of ground obstacles.
-One key thing to remember when shooting from a kneeling stance is to tuck the elbow of your leading hand over your knee or behind it if placed directly on the flat surface of your knee.
-The hard, round point of your elbow will roll all over the place, making it very difficult to hold a steady aim.
+Most experienced airgun shooters have the best hit rate from kneeling shots.
+It is stable, fairly easy to adopt and also provides reasonable clearance of ground obstacles.
+When you are kneeling, tuck the elbow of your leading hand over your knee or behind it if placed directly on the flat surface of your knee.
+Otherwise the hard, round point of your elbow will roll all over the place, making it very difficult to hold a steady aim.

-A sitting stance lends itself well to static shooting, such as ambushing quarry from a hide, but is usually too much hassle to bother with when stalking.
-As with the kneeling stance, keeping your elbows just behind or in front of your knees will help to keep you on target.
+A sitting stance is good static shooting, such as ambushing quarry from a hide, but is usually too much hassle to bother with when stalking.
+Keep your elbows just behind or in front of your knees to keep you on target.

-The most stable stance you can achieve – and therefore the most accurate – is when you lie flat on your stomach.
+The most stable and accurate stance is when you lie flat on your stomach (nettles, weather and vegetation view permitting).
 In this position you should be able to pick off rabbits out to 40m with a 12ft/lb air rifle in windless conditions.
-For obvious reasons this is a stance best adopted when the ground is dry and where you can see clearly, without nettles and high vegetation obstructing the view.

-Holding your airgun tight won’t make it more stable.
-Instead you put your muscles under more pressure and they complain by twitching and making you wobble.
-What you’re after is a good gunfit that ensures your airgun locks steadily and effortlessly into your shoulder.
-Once it’s there handle it lightly.
+Holding your airgun tight will put your muscles under more pressure and they will complain by twitching and making you wobble.
+You want to achieve a good gunfit that ensures your airgun locks steadily and effortlessly into your shoulder.
+Handle it lightly.
 A gentle hold is even more important if you shoot a spring-powered or gas-ram airgun.
 Shockwaves from the moving parts that create the blast of air which drives the pellet are still in effect as the projectile travels down the barrel.
 There’s nothing you can do to stop this recoil, so you have to manage it.
 Hold your airgun with a light, consistent grip every time and the movement will follow the same course for every shot, thus ensuring that the pellet always follows the same path.

 No risk of unpredictable recoil

 Previous generations would envy our choice of modern precharged airguns.
 Their lack of recoil means you can take leaning shots without the risk of unpredictable recoil sending pellets astray.
-Don’t think that leaning on a tree, gate or fence is cheating.
-Not at all.
-Make the most of them to improve your chances of putting the shot just where you want to.
+Make the most of leaning on a tree, gate or fence to improve your chances of putting the shot just where you want to.
 I lean on something whenever I get the opportunity.

-If you’re in more open territory where there are few natural rests, then I suggest you take a bipod, tripod or shooting stick as extra support.
+If there are few natural rests around, take a bipod, tripod or shooting stick.

-I almost always have my bipod fitted when targeting rabbits as it enables me to take rock-steady shots when I hunker down to ambush a busy warren.
+I have my bipod fitted when targeting rabbits as it enables me to take rock-steady shots when I ambush a busy warren.

 Spring-powered airguns don’t shoot as well as PCPs when rested because of the aforementioned kick.
 Lean them on a hard surface such as a fence rail, and the point of impact bounces away from where it was when the gun was supported by your hand.
 Nonetheless, you can still lean your arm or shoulder against trees, gates and fences to help steady the shot — just make sure the gun is cradled in the same way as ever so the recoil can follow its usual course.

-As I said earlier, a poorly set trigger could also have a damaging effect on your accuracy and an airgun’s performance.
-Many a good shot is spoilt by poor trigger control.
+A poorly set trigger could also have a damaging effect on your accuracy and an airgun’s performance.
 A trigger should be crisp and predictable with no hint of creep.
 It shouldn’t be set dangerously light nor should it be so heavy that you pull the cross-hairs off aim as you heave it towards breaking point.